Tirey L. Ford Jr.: Career

-Insul-8 Corporation (1950–1967)

 In 1950, Ford sold his holdings on the Monterey Peninsula and became president and director of the Benbow Manufacturing Company, of San Carlos, California, which he renamed to the Insul-8 Corporation in 1952.
 He was the largest stockholder of the company.

 In December 1957, Insul-8 Corporation established an electronics division to manufacture closed-circuit television systems that were the first used at airports to monitor airplane traffic.
-The trade name was "Insul-8 Vicon."
-Sales of the Vicon system included Lockheed's Missile Division, United Airlines, University of California Radiation Laboratories and Los Alamos National Aviation and Space Administration.

-At Insul-8 Corporation, Ford developed the Insulated 8-bar, which became the industry standard in crane electrification.
-Insul-8 Corporation created the first aluminum rail used as the Disney monorail, San Diego Zoo people mover, and the Las Vegas Monorail.
-He co-developed several patents, one called the "Collector and insulator for electrical trolley apparatus," No. US2860198A, which was granted on November 11, 1958.

 Ford was also president of the Super-V Aircraft Corporation in 1961.
 He was involved in a new aviation division that provided all the parts (except engines) for the conversion of a single-engine Beach Bonanza into a twin-engine, called the Super-V airplane.
 Parts for the conversion were manufactured by the Insul-8 Corporation.
 Super-V conversion centers operated under franchise from the Super-V Aircraft Corporation.
 The Bay Super V was an example of this kind of twin-engine conversion.

 In February 1962, Insul-8 Corporation acquired the Sterling Manufacturing company of Belmont, California.

 In July 1966, Rucker Company of Oakland, acquired Insul-8 Corporation for 138,000 shares of the Rucker stock valued at $5 million.
 Ford retired from Insul-8 in 1967, but stayed on at Rucker as director and consultant.
 Insul-8 Corporation was later acquired by the Delachaux Group in 1975.
 In 1997, Delachaux merged with Conductix and in 2007, acquired Wampfler, creating Conductix-Wampfler that still exists today.

 Retirement

-In his retirement, Ford became an avid photographer.
+In his retirement, Ford became a photographer.
 He wrote technical articles for photographic magazines.
 Some of his photographs were displayed in the New York Metropolitan Museum of Art.
 Ford is listed as showing portrait studies of the dancer Katherine Dunham, at the San Francisco Museum of Modern Art.
 He started a micro-photography project to study various aspects of cancer treatment.
 Ford was a member of the Pacific-Union Club and the Burlingame County Club.

 Ford became director of Trader Vic's Restaurant in 1970.
 In 1972, he helped reorganize the Virginia and Truckee Railroad as a historic project between the two cities.